WPH-Bootcamp/challenge-7-AI-NovaNX/README.md

 2) Evaluation and API simulation of sending message in "Ready to Start?
 Let’s Talk."
 Section
    a) Try sending a message with all the details filled in: name, email, and message.
 You'll receive a message respond in the dialog box: "Message received!"
    b) Try sending a message with the entire email address: failed@yahoo.com.
 You will then receive a message in the message box: "Oops!
 Something went wrong."

+3) I need a little revision in the files: package-lock.json, package.json, and vite.config.ts because it is needed to display the SVGR (SVG for React) file to display the response icon when the message is sent as requested in Figma design.